sitamgithub-MSIT/DSA-Solution/Arrays Part-III/majority-element.md

         """
         Finds the majority element in a given list of integers.

-        Parameters:
+        Args:
-        - nums (List[int]): The list of integers.
+            nums (List[int]): The list of integers.

         Returns:
-        - int: The majority element.
+            int: The majority element.
         """
         # Initialize count and ele to 0 and None
         count, ele = 0, None